-- Providing education and awareness activities. - Offering substance-free social, extracurricular, and public service options. - Creating a health-promoting normative environment. - Restricting the marketing and promotion of alcohol and other drugs. - · Limiting availability of alcohol and other drugs. - Developing and enforcing campus policies to address high-risk and illegal alcohol and other drug use, including the tobacco free campus policy. - · Providing early intervention and referral for treatment.
+- Providing education and awareness activities. - Offering substance-free social, extracurricular, and public service options. - · Creating a health-promoting normative environment. - Restricting the marketing and promotion of alcohol and other drugs. - Limiting availability of alcohol and other drugs. - Developing and enforcing campus policies and enforce laws to address high-risk and illegal alcohol and other drug use. - Providing early intervention and referral for treatment.